stone-lang/stone/docs/specs/Functions.md

 Functions
 =========

+Functions are procedures that take 1 or more arguments and return a result.

 Function Call
 -------------

 You can call a function by name, using syntax that's pretty familiar.

 There are a few built-in functions.

 ~~~ stone